Global Ecological Footprint

 Amazing support from the local communities around Hawkchurch last year helped residents defeat an application for gas-fired diesel generators.
 Some 350 letters of objection were posted on the East Devon web site.
-Now another application has now been received and the Hawkchurch Action Group is urgently seeking support to object to the latest proposals.
+Another application was received and the Hawkchurch Action Group urgently sought support to object to the latest proposals.

 David Huggins for the Action Group has said, : “Without doubt, all of this activity will have a massive cumulative effect on the beauty and tranquillity of the rural landscape around Hawkchurch.
 The Hawkchurch Parish is close to the Dorset AONB and Jurassic Coast World Heritage Site and the site of proposed diesel generators is less than a mile from the Site of Special Scientific Interest encompassing Lamberts Castle.
 This cannot be the right place to site an ever increasing set of industrial plants.
 The industrialisation of the countryside really must stop!”

 Objections could be sent to the Council via the web site.
 The deadline for comments was Friday, 23rd June.
 It is an easy process – see guidance notes below.
 The Action Group also encouraged as many people as possible to attend the Hawkchurch Parish Council meeting in the Village Hall on Tuesday 20th June.
 The developer Plutus Powergen’s CEO presented his scheme at 8pm just ahead of the Parish Council’s decision.
 Here is an article that mentions the developer Plutus Powergen by name, and gives a good idea of the impact these diesel power stations have had elsewhere in this country: https://www.theguardian.com/business/2016/dec/06/diesel-farms-national-grid-tax-breaks .